Skip to content

 Our ability to understand, plan, and budget to make sensible decisions about the future will likely impact our mental health.

-And in the workplace there is a lot of emphasis on getting to work on time, showing up to meetings, working to deadlines and following processes.
-For people who struggle with numbers, it’s not easy or simple.
+In the workplace, there is a lot of emphasis on getting to work on time, showing up to meetings, working to deadlines, and following processes.
+For people who struggle with numbers, this is not easy or simple.

 There is currently not enough support for people who struggle with numbers at work